AlpacaTravel/graph-sdk-svelte-demo/README.md

 This demo shows that you can build a working site:

-- Load a list of places from a collection you have made
+- Load a list of places from a collection you have made :earth_africa: :earth_americas: :earth_asia:
-- Add/Remove items from an itinerary
+- Add/Remove/View items from an itinerary :hammer: :wrench: :rocket:
-- View your itinerary
+- Network calls using GraphQL to only fetch the data needed :envelope:

-The total demo size is ~10KB for all dependencies, demonstrating that these functions can be lightweight.
-Network requests leverage GraphQL to only fetch the data needed.
+- Lightweight ~10KB total for app and dependencies :school_satchel:

 ## Running local